 Since its inception, the site has grown in popularity with more recent months, including January 2021, seeing highs of 600,000 visitors and over 7 million page views.
 Since then, we’ve been achieving between 2-4 million page views – and we continue to grow.

 —PRESS RELEASES & ADVERTISING—

 We actively encourage any film-makers, record labels, game companies or PR representatives to contact us regarding anything media-related we currently cover that you’d like us to review.

 Please do be aware that while we do our best to cover as much as we can, our resources are limited and as such, we may decline some requests.
 On the same subject, at present time we are only looking to review artist EPs, LPs or full artist/compilation albums.
-At this time we are not reviewing singles or individual tracks, so please don’t send these over as they will be rejected.
+We are not currently reviewing singles or individual tracks, so please don’t send these over as they will be rejected.